Kershaw Co. deputy’s car hit head-on by erratic driver, sheriff says

 A deputy responding to the area saw a Ford F-150 “being driven erratically” in his direction, Matthews said.
 The officer saw the pickup collide with another vehicle and was in the process of calling in the accident when the truck crossed the center line of the four-lane highway and hit the patrol car head-on.

-The deputy, who has not been identified, had a broken hand and some bruising, Matthews said, adding that the officer felt his injuries were minimal because of his seat belt and the air bags deploying.
+The deputy, who hasn’t been identified, had a broken hand and some bruising, Matthews said, adding the officer said his injuries were minimal because of his seat belt and the air bags deploying.
+He added his body armor likely protected him from suffering further injuries from the protective restraints.

+“We’re out of a patrol car, but not out of a deputy, thankfully,” Matthews said of the deputy, who will have to see an orthopedic surgeon to determine the extent of damage done to his hand and how long he’ll be unable to work.
+“I’m just glad he wasn’t seriously injured or killed.”

 The driver of the F-150 was airlifted to Palmetto Health Richland in Columbia, where his condition was unknown, Matthews said.
 Four vehicles were involved, with a fifth vehicle being damaged by debris from the crash.